mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ### 4. Analyze Stats and Performance Metrics

-When dealing with a performance issue with a broad description, normally it is hard to know where to start digging.
-It always helps checking the output of performance and metrics monitoring tools, looking for stats like RX/TX packet counts and sizes in each interface involved, error counts in the NICs, and in general what counters overall are moving network wise or not.
+When dealing with a performance issues, normally it is not easy to know where to start digging.
+It always helps checking out the output of performance and metrics collection tools, looking for system stats like RX/TX packet counts and sizes in each interface involved in the data path, error counts of the NICs, and in general what counters overall are moving network wise or not.

 In the simplest stats check, I would like to see the difference between the output of **ethtool -S <NIC>**, **ip -s a**, **ss -natuples**, **netstat -s**, **nstat**, system metrics, and a few other commands, before and after reproducing the issue, in order to observe errors and that the counters increasing are expected.